Aggression in cattle: Temperament traits

 Aggression between cows is worse than that between bulls.
 Bulls with horns will bunt (push or strike with the horns) in which can cause more damage overall.
-In humans, most aggressive behaviors of cows include kicking, crushing and/or blunting.
+In humans, most aggressive behaviors of cows include kicking, crushing and/or bunting.

 Types of aggression

 There are many types of aggression that are seen in animals, particularly cattle, including maternal, feed, comfort influencing, pain induced, and stress induced aggressiveness.

 Maternal aggression

 There are many components to maternal behavior that are seen in cattle, including behavior that allows proper bonding between mother and baby, nursing behavior, attentiveness and how mother responds to offspring.
 This maternal behavior is often seen in cattle during lactation as a prey species, this triggers the maternal instinct to protect their young from any threat and may use violent aggressive behaviors as a defense mechanism.
 During lactation in prey species, including cattle, a reduction in fear responsiveness of the dam to novel and potentially dangerous situations facilitates the expression of defensive aggression in protection of the young.
 It has also been proven however that aggression is not only performed in the protection of the offspring, but it can be directed to the offspring, in which could be directly related to fear.